open-xyz/informatician/CONTRIBUTION.md

 # Contributing to informatician

 Thank you for your interest in contributing to informatician!
-This project aims to provide useful tools and resources for information science researchers and practitioners.
+This project aims to provide useful resources i.e., Books for information and research purposes to its users.
+You can learn more about the purpose and features of this project by reading the [README.md] (README.md) file.
 We welcome all types of contributions, such as bug reports, feature requests, documentation improvements, code enhancements, and more.
 Please read this guide carefully before making your contribution.

 ## Code of Conduct

 By participating in this project, you agree to abide by our [Code of Conduct] (CODE_OF_CONDUCT.md).
-Please report any unacceptable behavior to informatixian@gmail.com.
+This code of conduct outlines the expectations for behavior, language, and interactions with other contributors in this project.
+We want to create a positive and respectful environment for everyone involved.
+Please report any unacceptable behavior to `rohanshx@gmail.com`.

 ## How to Contribute